-$$IPU = 1.4 \text{ x IT BIAS x IN}$$ (6)
+$$IPU = 1.4 \times IT BIAS \times IN$$ (6)

-Where: IT BIAS is the IT pickup set on the ADM10- module IN is the rated relay current (1 or 5 amperes) IPU is the nominal pickup current
+IT BIAS is the IT pickup set on the ADM10- module

 Suddenly apply the calculated test current and check that the oscilloscope trace momentarily goes from LOW to HIGH.
 If this test is repeated, wait at least 30 seconds between tests to allow the adaptive circuit to reset.